-POV – Point of View videos are the rage with extreme sport enthusiasts.
-Capturing the exhilaration of ski jumping, snow boarding, wind surfing and other adventure sports from the athlete’s perspective is a video thrill ride like no other.
+POV – Point of View videos are the rage with extreme sports enthusiasts.
+Capturing the exhilaration of ski jumping, snowboarding, windsurfing and other adventure sports from the athlete’s perspective is a video thrill ride like no other.
 Armchair viewers can almost feel the icy snow hitting their face as a extreme skier races headlong down a steep, rugged slope through trees and other hazards.
 This part-of-the-action viewpoint has proven very effective for extreme athletes promoting themselves and their sports, with an individual POV video garnering views in the 10’s or even 100’s of thousands.

 Cameras from GoPro and Contour are a large part of the POV success story.
 Their compact size, quality HD video, durable encasement and waterproofing, make it possible to shoot great action videos in nearly any environment.
 An excellent assortment of mounts is available for both GoPro and Contour cameras including: helmet, bike, flat surface, flex strap, hat, scuba, hand, surf and roll bar.
 The variety of mounts give athletes greater freedom in choosing perspective angles, upping the interest level in videos.